What do you think the role of IQ in achieving success?

 “We establish that, on average, grades and achievement tests are generally better predictors of life outcomes than “pure” measures of intelligence.
 The reason is that they capture aspects of personality that have been shown to be predictive in their own right.
 All of the standard measures of “intelligence” or “cognition” are influenced by aspects of personality, albeit to varying degrees, depending on the measure.”

-In other words, personality is better predictor of life’s outcomes than intelligence.
+In other words, personality is a better predictor of life’s outcomes than intelligence.
 Success in academics and in real life might not depend on how intelligent a person is but rather on his/her ability to function in the task.

 Although it is not clear what specific personality factor(s) predicted life’s success, the study has important implications.